 The grade "I" will be given to any student who, due to extenuating circumstances, has not completed all required course work by the end of the semester.
-If the required make-up work is not completed by midterm of the subsequent semester, the "I" will automatically become an "F".
+If the required make-up work is not completed by midterm of the following full-term semester, the "I" will automatically become an "F".
 If a student receives a grade of "I" in a course which is a prerequisite to other courses, the student must complete the required make-up work to determine the final grade and eligibility to enroll in subsequent courses.
+2015-2016 Southeastern Technical College Catalog